It’s easy to take standing steady for granted – until it becomes difficult

 Understanding Orthostatic Tremor

 Orthostatic tremor (OT) is a rare neurological movement disorder characterized by rapid muscle contractions at a high frequency (13-18 Hz) in the legs and sometimes the torso when standing.
+OT is also responding to muscle load in non-orthostatic positions.

 In fact, the muscle’s activity resembles the sound of a helicopter, a typical sign of Orthostatic Tremor.